Get your personal plan match in 2 minutes

 HSA-Compatible Health Sharing Plans

-HSA Secure is the most streamlined option.
-It was specifically designed for HSA compatibility, bundling a MEC insurance plan with Zion HealthShare coverage into a single product.
-You do not need to separately purchase MEC insurance or navigate HDHP requirements.
-Starting at $170/month for individuals, it includes free telehealth ($0 consultations via Primestin Care), prescriptions (via Zion RxShare), preventive care, emergency, and surgery coverage.
-The IUA options ($1,250, $2,500, or $5,000) all meet HDHP minimum deductible requirements.
+HSA Secure is the most streamlined option if you want MEC bundling handled for you.
+It pairs a MEC insurance plan with Zion HealthShare sharing in a single product.
+Starting at $114/month for individuals (mirroring Zion's rate table), it includes free telehealth ($0 consultations via Primestin Care), prescriptions, preventive care, emergency, and surgery coverage.
+The IUA options ($1,250, $2,500, or $5,000) are the same tiers Zion publishes for Direct membership.

 The Tax Savings Math